Episode 2. David Armstrong – Former Mayor of Louisville (1999-2003)

 As mayor, Armstrong focused on urban development, economic growth, and improving the quality of life for Louisville residents.
 Some of his key initiatives and accomplishments included:

-- Downtown Revitalization: Armstrong worked to revitalize Louisville’s downtown area, encouraging development projects that would attract businesses and tourists.
+- Downtown Revitalization: Armstrong worked to revitalize Louisville’s downtown, encouraging development projects to attract businesses and tourists.

 - Infrastructure Improvements: He prioritized upgrading the city’s infrastructure, including transportation and public spaces.